Monday, November 18, 2024

 A regular horse/pony consumes 1.5-2.5% of their body weight every day, but the diet varies, based on mental health and physical shape.
 An expert who has worked with Manipuri ponies says “an average pony would eat about 2-3% of dry matter of its body weight every day and 50% of it would usually be fodder.”
 A New York based author and certified horse advisor, Roberta Gleicher, states that a pony with an athletic routine requires strong toplines, rumps and shoulders and sleek, muscular necks.
 She says that a caretaker must be perceptive enough to differentiate between a first-timer young horse or an over-enthusiastic hunter to formulate a suitable diet.

-Image Credit: LA POLO (up); Rafael San (down)
+Image Credit: LA POLO

 It is well established that horse feed takes up to 60-70% of the maintenance costs (source: T.J.
 Cunha).
 With smaller meals and other sources of richly fortified dietary energy depending on the overall program the change on the horse’s stamina should be evident in four to six weeks.
 Only through trial and error and consistency, the horse can be fed aptly or else their mental health suffers drastically.
 Roberta concurs that with better diets, horse health and endurance improves, coats glisten and their attitudes also positively change.

-Image Credit: LA POLO (up); Roberta Gleicher (down)
+Image Credit: LA POLO

 Roberta explains high sugars and starch can cause blood sugar spikes, gastric issues and in some cases inappetence (anorexia), and hence avoiding them is important.
-She says: “While sugar and starch are important energy sources, equines eating large grain meals (i.e. more than .5% of the animal’s body weight) are more prone to getting colic and laminitis.
+She says: “While sugar and starch are important energy sources, equines eating large grain meals (i.e. more than .5% of the animal’s body weight) are more prone to getting colic and laminitis.”
 On the other hand, for specifics like hoof health having a slight excess of protein is beneficial for the horse.
 The bone remodeling process of horses also means more amino acids, calcium, phosphorus and magnesium.
 On the other hand, older ponies should avoid having protein and maize.
 Likewise having dietary fats and oils provide them with concentrated energy, reduced health risks from cereal grains and added stamina.
 In addition to this, non-structural carbohydrates are the answer as per Roberta for more glycogen and thus peak health and athletic performance.

-Image Credit: Fornendo Flores (up); Rafael San (down)
+Image Credit: Fornendo Flores

 In India a common phenomenon is fluoride poisoning due to the high amounts of calcium fluoride available in rocks and water which can easily be overlooked because the symptoms are mild, but they eventually produce multiple maladies.
 In 2010, the cost of a single Indian horse was about Rs 2-5 lakh whilst an imported Argentinian horse used to cost an average of Rs 12 lakh (The Economic Times).
 On the other hand, in places like the US where professional polo opportunities are varied, clubs provide grazing grounds, people need to invest at least $150 per month in feed (Horse Racing Sense).